blueflag/moose/readme.md

 What the front-end really needs is a way to talk about interfaces that effectively separates its concerns.

 ## Core Ideas
-At its core Moose aims to provide clear descriptions of the parts that make up a client-side application.
+Moose aims to provide clear descriptions of the parts that make up a client-side application.
-If we can describe these parts correctly it becomes easy to label and categorise the distinct parts of our apps.
-Once categorised, code structure and responsibility becomes much easier to organize.
+If we can describe these parts correctly it becomes easy to label and categorise the areas of our apps.
+Once categorised, code structure and responsibility becomes much easier define.

 ## Clientside Concerns
 The client side code has six clear areas of concern: